MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/network-controller-powershell.md

 To validate your Network Controller deployment, you can add a credential to the Network Controller and then retrieve the credential.

-If you are using Kerberos as the ClientAuthentication mechanism, membership in the **ClientSecurityGroup** that you created is the minimum required to perform this procedure.
+If you are using Kerberos as the ClientAuthentication type, membership in the **ClientSecurityGroup** that you created is the minimum required to perform this procedure.

 **Procedure:**

-1. On a client computer, if you are using Kerberos as the ClientAuthentication mechanism, log on with a user account that is a member of your **ClientSecurityGroup**.
+1. On a client computer, if you are using Kerberos as the ClientAuthentication type, log on with a user account that is a member of your **ClientSecurityGroup**.

-2. Open Windows PowerShell, type the following commands to add a credential to Network Controller, and then press ENTER.
+1. In PowerShell, type the following commands.
 Ensure that you add values for each parameter that are appropriate for your deployment.

     ```powershell
     $cred=New-Object Microsoft.Windows.Networkcontroller.credentialproperties